Exaud Blog

 Exaud’s IoT Expertise: Livescribe Case Study

 At Exaud, we’ve worked on some significant IoT projects.
-One of our standout collaborations is with Livescribe, a company that developed a smartpen that bridges the gap between traditional writing and the digital world.
+One of our collaborations is with Livescribe, a company that developed a smartpen that bridges the gap between traditional writing and the digital world.
 The Livescribe smartpen lets users write on paper while automatically converting those notes into digital format.
-Our team worked on the app and firmware, making sure the pen and digital platform work together seamlessly.
+Our team worked on the app and firmware, making sure the pen and digital platform work together harmoniously.
 The pen’s sensors capture every stroke, syncing the data to your device in real-time.
 This project is a great example of how IoT connects the physical and digital worlds to create practical, user-friendly tech.

 What’s Next for IoT?